-The service level agreement and other contractual documentation relating to the outsourcing of the service should set out clearly the process to be followed by both parties in the event of a dispute.
+The service level agreement and other contractual documentation relating to the outsourcing of the service should clearly set out the process to be followed by both parties in the event of a dispute.
 This way, both parties understand the steps to be taken and agree to these before the contract goes live.
 If the issue is unable to be resolved through the remedy process as set out in the agreement; then mediation or other pre-agreed form of negotiated discussion may be the next move.

-Learning from colleagues in other authorities who have contracted out their services may also be helpful as they will understand your position and may know which approach worked best for resolving problems.
+Learning from colleagues in other authorities who have contracted out their services may also be helpful as they will understand which approach worked best for resolving problems.